OracularIS/mocaclient/docs/getting-started/getting-started-current.md

   ![](../.attachments/run023.png)

-- Now double click on Run Setup and it will Download **Smart MOCA Client** using powershell.
+- Now double click on Run Setup and it will Download **Smart MOCA Client** using PowerShell.

   ![](../.attachments/run024.png)
   ![](../.attachments/run025.png)